 – Ask me to compare my former symptoms with your current ones.

 – Ask me details about my medical history beyond what I’ve provided.

 – Use the S word that rhymes with buffer.
-(You’re living with, on the road to recovery, or healing that part of yourself.)
-Many people use this term, including awesome coaches I know.
+(I prefer “healing from, living with, or on the road to recovery”.)
+Many wonderful people I know use this term.
 It’s just my personal preference.

 – Email me expecting me to give you a quick fix for a symptom or medical advice.
 (I’m not a licensed professional nor trying to sell you a miracle potion.)